by Roger N. Clark

 My methodology is simple and is described in detail in this series.
 Basically, it is the same color-managed work flow that I use for all my photography to produce reasonably natural color images.
 I use a raw converter, such as photoshop's, ACR), convert the raw file to a 16-bit tif image with Adobe RGB color profile, use lens profiles to correct for light fall-off, chromatic aberrations, and a small amount of noise reduction.
 I also use the black point slider to reduce the average offset from light pollution.
 See parts 3a, 3b, and 3c for more details and example photoshop ACR settings.

 After performing the above raw conversion and bringing the image into photoshop, there was some additional light pollution gradient in the lower right corner.
 A quick feathered selection and subtraction with the curves tool in photoshop resulted in the corrected image in Figure 4a.
-Subtraction with the curves tool is simply moving the lower right point to the right, as shown in Figure 4b.
+Subtraction with the curves tool is simply moving the lower left point to the right, as shown in Figure 4b.
 The entire process from raw file to finished image took only a couple of minutes.

 Compare the results in 4a with the colors in Figure 1.
 A smaller version of these two images are shown in Figure 4c.
 The results are very very close.
 This illustrates that color accuracy is maintained even when subtracting light pollution from tone-curve data, contrary to the dire prediction of internet "experts" who have proclaimed there would be horrible color shifts.